ChuckM/nucleo/nucleo-f446re/blink_tick/README.md

-# Blink Example #2: Systick Based Blink
+# Blink Example : Blinking Using Systick

 This example is the simplest example of using just the helper code `nucleo_clock_setup` which sets the Nucleo board to run at 168 MHz